mor1/mort-www/_posts/2013-10-13-21st-century-ide.md

 (autoload 'merlin-mode "merlin" "Merlin mode" t)
 {% endhighlight %}

-Now the meat: when we select `tuareg-mode`, use `ocp-indent` to indent lines, turn on `merlin` auto-complete, and finally set a couple of local key bindings so that I can fix up `merlin` to not conflict with my neurologically-hardwired navigation keys.
+Now the meat: when we select `tuareg-mode`, use `ocp-indent` to indent lines, turn on `merlin` auto-complete, and finally set a couple of local key bindings so that I can fix up `merlin` to not conflict with my now-neurologically-hardwired navigation keys.

 {% highlight common-lisp %}
 (add-hook 'tuareg-mode-hook